In this guide, you will find instructions on how to replace the Mercedes-Benz front axle, CV joint, and boot.

 - Slide in a new half shaft, and push the inner joint into the transfer box case.
 You might need to wiggle it around until it snaps in.
 Make sure it is all the way in.

-Constant velocity joints, also known as CV joints, transfer the power from the transfer case to the wheels.
+Constant velocity joints, also known as CV joints, transfer the transfer case to the wheels.

 - If you can't break loose the center axle bolt, remember that you need to turn the bolt counterclockwise to remove it.

-- It is not recommended to remove the axle bolt while the wheel is off, as this can put to much strain in the transmission and transfer case.
+- It is not recommended to remove the axle bolt while the wheel is off, as this can put too much strain on the transmission and transfer case.

 - While working on the suspension, visually check all parts.
 Ball joints have rubber boots for protection.
 As with CV rubber boots, the ball joint must be replaced if the rubber boots are damaged.